ramosv/Flask-Project/README.md

 ### Install flask
 $ pip install flask
+$ pip install flask-login
+$ pip install flask-sqlalchemy

 Add .venv to git.ignore that way we are pushing the enviroment to github
 $ touch .gitignore

 ### Flash Building Blocks
-app.py: Creates the app and starts the server.
+app.py or main.py: Creates the app and starts the server.

-models.py: Define what the entity will look like (e.g, UserModel has username, email, password etc.) controllers.py: Fetches Data from database, generates HTML and sends the response to the user browser.
+models.py: Define what the entity will look like (e.g, UserModel has username, email, password etc.) auth.py: handles authentiction login data views.py: front end of the application
+__init__.py: This file makes the site folder a python package Allows contects of site to run automatomatically works sort of as a constructor for the site folder controllers.py: Fetches Data from database, generates HTML and sends the response to the user browser.

 ### Hirarchy